The story begins in 2012.

 Listed on the New York Stock Exchange, the company runs reservation and payment systems for hotels and airlines.
 It has a presence in 180 countries and turns over an average of $US2.2 billion a year.

-In 2016 Travelport bought out the remaining equity and took control of the company while the original founders, Ross and David Fastuca, stayed on for two more years, departing the company in 2018.
+In 2016 Travelport bought out the remaining equity and took control of the company while the original founders, stayed on for two more years, departing the company in 2018.

-Having started something very special with only two people - and in six years resulting in over 150 staff operating in six countries - it was hard to say goodbye for Ross and David.
+Having started something very special with only two people - and in six years resulting in over 150 staff operating in six countries - it was hard to say goodbye.

 In 2019 Travelport was delisted from the New York Stock Exchange and, under a new CEO, it began selling off non-core assets.
-Ross and David were made aware and their entrepreneurial itch began, again.
+The founders were made aware and their entrepreneurial itch began, again.

 Keeping a close eye on the industry, they noticed that nothing had changed since they left.
 They had big ideas that were yet to be fulfilled, so they entered into the discussion with Travelport to take back their company.

 In early 2020, the world looked very different.
 Having experienced a global pandemic, no industry was hit harder than travel.
-While most in the corporate travel space were cutting costs due to the devastating effect of COVID-19, Ross and David took this opportunity to take back Locomote and to continue on its original vision - to become a global household name for making business travel hassle-free.
+While most in the corporate travel space were cutting costs due to the devastating effect of COVID-19, the founders took this opportunity to take back Locomote and to continue on its original vision - to become a global household name for making business travel hassle-free.